-Pilot can take time-out brake from competition task at any time, even while in flight (if declared, but normally only 3 breaks in one day will be allowed without penalty.
-For example more than 3 breaks in an 7 hour flying day or more than 1 break in a 3 hour flying day will revoke one turn point passed for each time-out brake.
+Pilot can take time-out brake from competition task at any time, even while in flight (if declared, but normally only limited number of breaks in one day will be allowed without penalty.

+For example more than 3 breaks in an 7 hour flying day, or more than 1 break in a 4 hour flying day will revoke one turn point passed for each time-out brake.

 Time-out is decided by pilot by it's declaration.